cemartins/mqconsole/src/site/markdown/index.md

 - See the list the messages in a queue
 - View the details of specific message
 - Send a new message to a queue and wait for its response
-- Listen to new messages arriving at a queue and display them automatically.
+- Subscribe to a queue or topic and display messages as they arrive.

 No need to have administrative credentials, just configure the hostname where the broker is,